Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

-For finish `Prob.scale`, we do the same stuff as for `Prob.lo` at the beginning.
-However, this time we must start from `SymbolIndex + 1` and go to the end of the arrays.
+For finishing `Prob.scale`, we do the same stuff as for `Prob.lo` at the beginning.
+However, this time we must start from `SymbolIndex + 1` and go to the end of the array.
 Also, this time we don’t need to do checks inside body of the loop.
-Currently, it turns out that if we encode our symbol in CM(N) for which `Exclusion->Data` has not been modified yet, we still spend CPU time executing operation with `Exclusion->Data`.
+Currently, it turns out that if we encode our symbol in CM(N) in which `Exclusion->Data` has not been modified yet at all, we are spending CPU time executing operation with `Exclusion->Data`.
 This is certainly a drawback, and we will fix it later.

 The limit on the maximum value of CDF has not disappeared anywhere and is still equal to `FREQ_MAX_VALUE`, after exceeding which we do the same as in `SimpleOrder1AC`.